A Comprehensive Guide to New York Defamation Law

-When you meet with our NYC Internet lawyers, we will listen to your side of the story and help you begin building a strong case to prove your claim for defamation and pursue punitive damages, compensatory damages, and/or special damages to compensate for your losses.
+When you meet with our NYC Internet lawyers, we will listen to your side of the story and help you build a strong case to prove your defamation claim and pursue punitive damages, compensatory damages, and/or special damages to compensate for your losses.

 However, the New York statute of limitations for defamation is one year from the date the incident of defamation per se occurred, so you must act fast to ensure that you have plenty of time to build a case against the person or entity that published the false statement.

-What to Do If You Are Accused of Violating New York State Defamation Law
+What to Do If Accused of Violating New York State Defamation Law

 Next Steps of Your Defamation Lawsuit in New York as a Defendant